tamatamvan/quipper.github.io/_posts/2015-11-11-introducing-shadow-proxy.markdown

 ```

 ## Summary
-- We released **Shadow Proxy** to check the impact to MongoDB before a index in production is modified.
+- We released **Shadow Proxy** to check the impact on MongoDB before an index on production is modified.
-- Shadow proxy makes a HTTP request from Nginx access log in production by Fluentd plugin.
+- Shadow proxy makes an HTTP request from Nginx access log in production by Fluentd plugin.
 - Fluentd is really useful!